Karthikeyan1508/lgp-notes-md/eee/AC-DCM.md

 Series-wound Generator
 Series-wound generators are used in locomotive for providing field excitation current as well as for regenerative braking.
 In a distribution power system, it is used as a booster.

+## Losses in DC Machines
+In DC machines (generator or motor), the losses may be classified into three categories namely,
+- Copper losses
+- Iron or core losses
+- Mechanical losses
+All these losses appear as heat and hence raise the temperature of the machine.
+They also reduce the efficiency of the machine.

+### Copper Losses
+In dc machines, the losses that occur due to resistance of the various windings of the machine are called copper losses.
+The copper losses are also known as I2R losses because these losses occur due to current flowing through the resistance of the windings.
+The major copper losses that occur in dc machines are as, Armature copper loss = 𝐼𝑎2 𝑅𝑎
+Series field copper loss = 𝐼𝑠𝑒 2 𝑅𝑠𝑒
+Shunt field copper loss = 𝐼𝑠ℎ
+ 2 𝑅𝑠ℎ
+In dc machines, there is also a brush contact loss due to brush contact resistance.
+In practical calculation, this loss is generally included in armature copper loss.

+### Iron Losses
+The iron losses occur in core of the armature of a DC machine due to rotation of the armature in the magnetic field.
+Because these losses occur in core of the armature, these are also called core losses.
+There are two types iron or core losses namely hysteresis loss and eddy current loss.

+### Hysteresis Loss
+The core loss that occurs in core of the armature of a dc machine due to magnetic field reversal in the armature core when it passes under the successive magnetic poles of different polarity is called hysteresis loss.
+The hysteresis loss in dc machines can be reduced by making the armature core of such materials that have a low value of Steinmetz’s hysteresis coefficient like silicon steel.

+### Eddy Current Loss
+When the armature of a DC machine rotates in the magnetic field of the poles, an EMF is induced in core of the armature which circulates eddy currents in it.
+The power loss due to these eddy currents is known as eddy current loss.

+### Mechanical Losses
+The power losses due to friction and windage in a dc machine are known as mechanical losses.
+In a dc machine, the friction loss occurs in form of bearing friction, brush friction, etc. while the windage loss occurs due to air friction of rotating armature.
+The mechanical losses depend upon the speed of the machine.
+But these losses are practically constant for a given speed.
+Note: Iron or core losses and mechanical losses together are known as stray losses

+### Constant and Variable Losses
+In DC machines, we may group the above discussed losses in the following two
+categories:
+- Constant Losses
+- Variable Losses
+Those losses in a DC machine that remain constant at all loads are called constant losses.
+These losses include: iron losses, shunt field copper loss, and mechanical losses.
+Those losses in a DC machine that vary with load are known as variable losses.
+The  variable losses in a DC machine are: armature copper loss and series field copper loss.
+Total losses in a DC machine = Constant losses + Variable losses

+## Applications of DC Generators
+The applications of different kinds of DC generators are listed below:

+### Separately-Excited DC Generator
+- Generators are mainly used in laboratories for experiments and testing purposes.
+- They are also used as a source of DC power for supplying DC motors.

+### Series DC Generator
+- Series DC generators are used in DC locomotives for regenerative braking for supplying field excitation current.
+- Series DC generators are also used as a booster in distribution systems.
+- Differentially compounded series generators are used for arc welding.
+- Over compounded cumulative series generators are used for lighting and heavy power supplies.
+- Flat compounded series generators are used for supplying power to offices, houses, and the other commercial buildings.

+### Shunt DC Generator
+- Shunt DC generators are mainly used for lighting purposes.
+- Shunt DC generators are used for charging batteries.
+- These generators are also used for supplying field excitation current to alternators.

+## Applications of DC Motors
+The applications of different types of DC motors are given below:

+### Series DC Motor
+- Series DC motors are used in applications where high starting torque is required.
+- Series DC motors are used in cranes and hoists.
+- Series DC motors are used in electric tractions.
+- They are used in air compressors.
+- They are also used in vacuum cleaners.
+- Series DC motors are also used in sewing machines, etc.

+### Shunt DC Motor
+- Shunt DC motors are used in applications that require constant speed.
+- Shunt DC motors are used for driving lathe machines.
+- These are also used in centrifugal pumps and blowers.
+- These are used in fans, conveyors, and spinning machines.
+- These DC motors are also used in lifts.

+### Compound DC Motor
+- Compound DC motors are used in those applications which require high starting torque and constant speed.
+- Used in printing presses.
+- They are also used in shears.
+- They are used in elevators and lifts.
+- Compound DC motors are also used in rolling mills and heavy planners, etc.

+## Induction Motor

+Induction motors are the most widely used electric motors in industrial applications.
+Almost all induction motors run at essentially constant speed from no-load to full-load conditions.
+The speed of induction motors depends on the supply frequency and hence these motors are not easily adapted to speed control.
+Induction motors are simple and rugged in construction, less expensive, easy to maintain, and can be designed and produced with characteristics to suit most industrial requirements.
+An induction motor is an asynchronous AC electric motor which converts alternating current electricity into the mechanical energy.
+It is called an induction motor because the electric current in the rotor circuit required to produce the deriving torque is obtained through electromagnetic induction from the rotating magnetic field of the stator winding.
+These motors are referred to as asynchronous motors because their rotor rotates at a speed less than the synchronous speed of the rotating magnetic field.